William Trent: Early life and education

-Fur trader
+Career

-From 1750-1754 William Trent and George Croghan were fur trading business partners.
+From 1750 to 1754, Trent and George Croghan were fur trading business partners.
 Croghan was more of the hands-on partner as he speculated that setting up trading post within Native American villages would generate more revenue as opposed to placing trading post alongside major crossroads.

-In addition, Croghan soon learned the Unami language of the Lenape (Delaware) and the Mohawk language of one of the Iroquois tribes.
+In addition, Croghan learned the Unami language of the Lenape (Delaware) and the Mohawk language of one of the Iroquois tribes.
 He was also involved in land speculation, usually holding property for a short period of time.
-Trent on the other hand proved to be a financial resource because he had access to his merchant father’s wealth.
-Therefore, Croghan and Trent’s fur trading business was established in the Ohio Country using Trent’s capital and connections.
+Trent on the other hand proved to be a financial resource because he had access to his merchant father's wealth.
+Therefore, Croghan and Trent's fur trading business was established in the Ohio Country using Trent's capital and connections.

 Much of the upper Ohio Valley had been conquered by the Iroquois nations, based in New York and northern Pennsylvania, and they kept it open by right of conquest as their hunting ground.
-They had needed new grounds after exhausting some of the fur game to the East.
+They had needed new grounds after exhausting some of the fur game to the east.

 In 1744, Trent made large land purchases from Native Americans in the Ohio Country along the Ohio River, west of the Appalachian Mountains.